Soham Chakraborty: Acting career

 In 2015, Chakraborty was appointed the Vice President of All India Trinamool Youth Congress.

+Acting career inspired by Tapas Paul.

 Television

 Soham also anchored a reality show Twinkle Twinkle Dancing Star launched by makers of Chirodini...Tumi Je Amar, Prem Amar, Challenge and Amanush.
 He was also the host of Parar Sera Bouthan, replacing Aneek Dhar, which aired on ETV Bangla.
 The show was then hosted by Aparajita Adhya.
 Soham has also appeared as a guest on television serial Bojhena Se Bojhena.
 Chakraborty, in 2019-20 along with Mithun Chakraborty and Srabanti Chatterjee judged the dance reality show Dance Dance Junior by Star Jalsha.

 Politics

 Chakraborty joined All India Trinamool Congress in 2014.
 Chakraborty was appointed the All India Trinamool Youth Congress state vice president.
 Chakraborty contested 2016 West Bengal Legislative Assembly election from Barjora (Vidhan Sabha constituency).
 Chakraborty was defeated by Sujit Chakraborty of CPI-M by a margin of 616 votes.